-Holidays during Term Time
+Leave of Absence during Term Time

-Amendments to the 2006 Government regulations (appendix 1) make it clear that the current law does not give any entitlement to parents to take their child for a family holiday or extended leave during term time.
+Amendments to the 2006 Government regulations (appendix 1) make it clear that the current law does not give any entitlement to parents to take their child for a family holiday or extended leave of absence during term time.
 Any application for leave must be in 'exceptional circumstances' and the headteacher must be satisfied that the circumstances warrant the granting of leave.
 As a school we are bound by this guidance and the headteacher is no longer able to authorise any holiday during term time.
 Any application for absences of this nature must be made in advance, and in writing.

-If you feel your request could be considered as 'exceptional circumstances' a letter must be sent into school for the attention of the headteacher before the holiday is booked.
+If you feel your request could be considered as 'exceptional circumstances' a completed request form must be sent into school for the attention of the headteacher before the holiday is booked.